quelleLIVE/Aurora/README.md

-:confetti_ball: Congrats!
-Now you installed LightAddons perfectly.
+Congrats!
+You've installed LightAddons perfectly.
 Note that LightAddons is currently not released, during the Alpha & Beta Version, there will be no Auto-Updater or Auto-Update-Notifier, so check the Github regulary or join the **[Discord](https://discord.gg/GUC3mBA49K)**.